gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

 At present (Feb 2022) during the selection of Ubuntu images will include the latest LTS 20.04.
 Only LTS versions are allowed for Commissioning, but you may deploy other versions.
-I chose to use LTS 21.10 for deployment.
+I chose to use LTS 20.04 for deployment, I also tried 21.10 but this had intermittent failures.

 20.04 default kernel will not work with Pis.
-To fix this issue go to the MAAS Web GUI and choose Settings->Configuration->Commissioning and set Default minimum kernel version to focal (hwe-20.04).
+To fix this issue go to the MAAS Web GUI and choose `Settings->Configuration->Commissioning` and set Default minimum kernel version to focal (hwe-20.04).

-For deployment you could also use 20.04 but must also select the hwe kernel at deploy time.
-Alternatively use a more recent version that has a kernel version
+If you use 20.04 for deployment, you must then select the hwe kernel at deploy time.
+Alternatively use a more recent version that has a kernel version `>=5.8`.
+To configure which is the default deployment version go to `Settings->Configuration->Deploy` in the MAAS Web GUI.
->=5.8.
-I chose 21.10.

-To configure which is the default deployment version go to Settings->Configuration->Deploy in the MAAS Web GUI.

 # Setup the Pi to PXE boot